Inbibo/adonisfx_docs/docs/maya/simple_setup.md

 To create the AdnSkin deformer select one or more target meshes (optional, they can be added later) and then the skin mesh.
 Then press the ![AdnSkins](images/adn_skin.png){style="width:4%"} shelf button or go to AdonisFX Menu > *Skin*.

-To create the AdnSkin deformer with some initial customisation, double-click the shelf button or press the option box in the menu item.
-This will display a pop-up window that will allow doing some initial customisation, as well as creating the deformer with a custom name.
+To create the AdnSkin deformer with some initial specialization, double-click the shelf button or press the option box in the menu item.
+This will display a pop-up window that will allow doing some initial specialization, as well as creating the deformer with a custom name.
 Once all data has been provided press the *Create* button and the deformer will get created.

 <figure>
   <img src="images/setup_skin_1.png">